-Once the deadline for accepting/declining the places has passed, the Admissions Team will reallocate any places that have become available since the offer day, for example because a family has moved out of Hartlepool and no longer requires a place, or a child has gained a place at a private or independent school or has received a higher preference offer.
+The Admissions Team will reallocate any places that have become available since the offer day, for example because a family has moved out of Hartlepool and no longer requires a place, or a child has gained a place at a private or independent school or has received a higher preference offer.
 There is a requirement for all local authorities to coordinate the allocation process after allocation day and to continue working closely with schools which have responsibility for their own admissions to ensure that only one place is offered to every child.

 After allocations are made any new or amended application must be made to Hartlepool Borough Council rather than to individual schools.
 If you wish to apply for a school that was not included on your initial application form, you must make a new application to the Admissions Team.
 Any new preferences for an academy or foundation school will be forwarded to the relevant school for consideration in accordance with that school's published admission criteria.
 If your child cannot be offered a place at your preferred school, we will write out to you advising of your right of appeal and provide information about how to place your child's details on a waiting list.

-For secondary schools, reallocation of places will take place from 21st March 2024.
+For secondary schools, reallocation of places will take place from 21st March 2025.

-For primary schools, reallocation of places will take place from 5^{th} May 2024.
+For primary schools, reallocation of places will take place from 5th May 2025.